Première Ligue Player of the Month

 The Première Ligue Player of the Month is an association football award that recognises the best adjudged Première Ligue player each month of the season.

 Kadidiatou Diani won the inaugural award in September 2020.

 The award was created by French Football Federation in September 2020 as Division 1 Féminine Player of the Month with the support of league's title sponsors Arkema and television right holders Canal+.
 It is currently known as Arkema Première Ligue Player of the Month due to sponsorship reasons.
 In October 2021, UNFP joined other sponsors to become a partner of the trophy.
 The winner is chosen by a combination of votes from players of Division 1 Féminine clubs and online public vote.

-The most recent recipient of the award is Paris FC player Clara Mateo, who won the award in September 2025.
+The most recent recipient of the award is Paris FC player Maeline Mendy, who won the award in April 2026.

 Winners

 Marie-Antoinette Katoto is the first player to win the award in consecutive months.

 Sara Däbritz is the first player to win the award with different clubs.

 Khadija Shaw is the first player from the Americas to win the award.

 Selma Bacha is the first defender to win the award.